|

 invited to the banquet in Sherwood Forest, and Lady Marian begins to

-Completely humiliated, Gisbourne and the Sheriff are
+Completely humiliated, Gisbourne and the Sheriff are sent

-in order to trap Robin Hood.
+order to trap Robin Hood.
 They are confident he won't be able to resist

 the challenge.
 (At the archery tournament Robin Hood splits his opponent's

 arrow.
 This feat was actually performed by archery expert Howard Hill.)
-The trap works; Robin is captured and sentenced to hang.
-To

-the frustration of Gisbourne, Robin's men help Robin Hood escape from the
+frustration of Gisbourne, Robin's men help Robin Hood escape from the

 gallows.